1.9 Million Seek Jobless Aid Even as Reopenings Slow Layoffs

+The total number of people who are receiving jobless aid rose slightly to 21.5 million, down from a peak of nearly 25 million two weeks ago but still at a historically high level.
+It shows that scattered rehiring is offsetting only some of the ongoing layoffs with the economy mired in a recession.
+Thursday's latest weekly number from the Labor Department is still more than double the record high that prevailed before the viral outbreak.

-The diminishing pace suggests that the job market meltdown that was triggered by the coronavirus may have bottomed out as more companies call at least some of their former employees back to work.
+Still, the number of people who applied for benefits last week marked the ninth straight decline since applications spiked in mid-March.
+The job market meltdown that was triggered by the coronavirus may have bottomed out as more companies call at least some of their former employees back to work.

-The total number of people who are now receiving jobless aid rose only slightly to 21.5 million, suggesting that rehiring is offsetting some of the ongoing layoffs.

 The figures come one day before the government’s jobs report for May is expected to show that employers slashed 8 million jobs last month and that the unemployment rate jumped from 14.7% to 19.8%.
 If those forecasts prove accurate, it would mean that nearly 30 million people have lost jobs since the viral outbreak intensified in March and that joblessness has reached its highest point since the Great Depression.

 Since mid-March, 42.7 million people have applied for unemployment benefits.
 Not all of them are still unemployed, though.
 Some have since been rehired.
-And some laid-off people, it turns out, filed duplicate applications for benefits as they struggled with unresponsive state unemployment systems.
+And some laid-off people likely filed duplicate applications for benefits as they struggled with unresponsive state unemployment systems.
+Others were unable to file their applications at all until recently.

+“The big question is whether millions are still filing for unemployment due to separations that happened awhile ago or because of separations still happening today,” said Adam Ozimek, chief economist at Upwork.
+“The latter is far more problematic” because it would point to ongoing business closures and cutbacks.

 Thursday’s report wasn’t affected by the protests over the killing of George Floyd, which in recent days forced some major retailers and small businesses to close, because it covers claims filed only through May 30.
 But some economists warn that applications for unemployment aid could rise in next week’s report, reflecting business closures amid the protests and scattered vandalism.